 Born in Tokyo, Kentaro Tanaka received a Bachelor of Arts Degree in Scenography and Display Design from Musashino Art University, Tokyo.
 He began his career at LPA in 1995 and his works are vary from commercial facilities, hotels, office buildings, housing complexes, and landscaping in Japan, Seoul, Singapore, and Thailand.

 Notable projects include Tokyo Takarazuka Building, Kaikyokan, Moerenuma Park Glass Pyramid HIDAMARI, Kuala Lumpur International Airport, The Chedi Chiang Mai, W Seoul Walkerhill, Midland Square, St. Regis OSAKA, Kanagawa Art Theatre / Yokohama Broadcasting Station, Intercontinental OSAKA, Ootemachi Tower, Aman New Delhi.

-He is a member of International Association of Lighting Designers(IALD).
+He is an associate member of International Association of Lighting Designers(IALD).

 Born in Osaka, Kyoko received Bachelor of Arts Interior and Spatial Design at Chelsea College of Arts in London、UK.
 After graduation she experienced shop design, production design and supervision in various companies and she worked as Designer in Interior Design Firms based in Singapore for 7 years before joining LPA in 2011.
 She has great reputation of scrupulous design, and the earnest work manner during construction supervision.

 Notable project include Capitol Singapore, TADAWUL, Aman Tokyo, Aman Nemu, China World Trade Centre Phase III, WOODVILLE AZABU.